kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 However, there are two cons:

 - Type 3 SCDs track limited history.
-Mr. Potter moves again, we'll update `current_address` and lose track how he once lived at Grimmauld Place.
+When Mr. Potter moves again, we'll update `current_address` and lose track how he once lived at Grimmauld Place.
+Effectively, we can only keep track of "current" and "original" values.
 - The field count can explode.
 Here we chose to add a field for address, so we have `original_address` and `current_address`.
 But what about other fields?
 Should we add current/original pairs for `last_name`, `phone_number`, `marital_status`?
+The table can quickly become too wide to be manageable.

 For these reasons, Type 3 SCDs are useful only to track one prior version of a value.
 It should not be used for full historical tracking.